 Car Loan Calculator

-Calculate your monthly car loan payments, total interest paid, and total loan cost.
-Use our amortization schedule to see exactly how each payment is applied to principal and interest over the life of your auto loan.
+Calculate your monthly car loan payments, total interest, and total loan cost.
+See a complete amortization schedule showing exactly how each payment is applied to principal and interest over the life of your auto loan.

 How Car Loan Calculations Work

 Car loans use simple interest amortization.
 Each monthly payment is divided between interest charges and principal reduction.
 Early in the loan, a larger portion goes toward interest; later, more goes toward principal.
-This calculator shows you the complete amortization schedule so you can see exactly how your loan balance decreases over time.
+This is because interest is calculated on the outstanding balance, which decreases over time.

 Where: